 Rafal Turkowiak

 Rafal Turkowiak was born on 9 January 1966 in Golanice near Leszno, Poland.
-His father, a carpenter, and grandfather, a wheel-wright, had a great influence on the boy in the field of carpentry and wood technology.
+Raised in a family of craftsmen, he was influenced early on by his father, a carpenter, and by his grandfather, a wheel-wright, gaining a deep familiarity with woodworking and materials.

-At the age of 15, he graduated from a primary musical school having successfully completed a three-year course in classical guitar in less than six months.
-Two years later, inspired by dismantling an old guitar, he made his first classical instrument with a sound hole and unique soundboard construction with suspended bracing, which was innovative at the time (see the picture).
+At the age of fifteen he completed a three-year classical guitar course at a primary music school in less than six months.
+Two years later, after dismantling an old guitar, he built his first classical instrument.
+This early guitar featured a sound hole and an unconventional soundboard construction with suspended bracing, an innovative concept at the time.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.